The Children and Technology Lab, headed by Nicola Yuill, is part of the Developmental and Clinical Psychology Group.

 An underlying theme of our work is the role of social interaction and collaboration in learning and development.
 How do interactions between peers support learning?
 How do parents scaffold children's learning at home?
 What role do teachers play in developing mastery and independence in children's approaches to learning?
 And how might technology be used creatively and innovatively to support these interactions?

-Congratulations to congratulations to our Nuffield bursary student, Kane Steggles, whose paper on language alignment has been accepted for the finals of the National Science and Engineering Competition.
+Congratulations to our Nuffield bursary student, Kane Steggles, whose paper on language alignment was accepted for the finals of the National Science and Engineering Competition.

 Research from the ChatLab showing how technology engages children’s attention and makes them more co-operative is discussed in the article in the Standard Supertask me: is the digital world turning kids into junkies or making them smarter?, A fuller version is found in the December edition of Wired.